Child Arrangement Solicitors | Child Arrangements After Separation & Divorce

 Contact us or call us on 0114 2235 807 to speak to a family law expert or book an appointment today.

-After a divorce both parents are encouraged to agree on child arrangements.
-If they cannot agree, the court can be asked to decide based on the child’s best interests.
+Both parents are encouraged to agree on arrangements.
+If they cannot, the court decides based on the child’s best interests.

 How can we help?
 Contact us today